GCSE Dance - Infra

 Contemporary ballet (McGregor - it speeds and energetic, dynamic, angular, sinuous, hyperextended movements)

-SHOW a phrase to the cast, MAKE a phrase on target dancer/s, TASK set a task for dancers to complete or pose choreographic problem to solve.
+SHOW a phrase to the cast, MAKE a phrase on a target dance/s, TASK set a task for dancers to complete or pose choreographic problem to solve.

-Latin word 'below', life beneath the surface of the city to present a moving meditation on human interactions, T.S.
-Eliot's poem 'The Wasteland'
+Latin word 'below', presents a portrait of life beneath the surface of the city.
+Delves deep beneath the surface to present a moving meditation on human interactions.

 Seeing below the surface of things.
-The piece is about inferences and relationships and emotional content. complex structure left open to let the audience make their own selections.
+About people and the choreography has found a pedestrian language which is recognizably human.
+The piece is about inferences.
+It infers particular types of relationships and therefore the emotional content implies itself.
+One aim is to help the audience's eye in watching a complex structure.
+But has purposefully left open the full visual field to let the audience make their own selections.

-solos, duets and ensembles, (e.g.) duets in six squares of light and a crowd surges across the stage (unaware of a woman's private grief).
+Comprises of solos, duets and ensembles with many arresting moments.
+For instance dance duets in six squares of light and a crowd surges across the stage (unaware of on woman's private grief).

 Music by Max Richter, Sound design by Chris Ekers.
 Score mixes melancholy string melodies with electronic sounds and everyday sounds. (trains)